-But of course, this has shaped who I am today and I am not ashamed to say that I am unequivocally for equality – whether about gender, sexuality, race, or disability etc – I work to improve equality and encourage others to be inclusive and support diverse individuals, in all of the organisations I am linked to.
+But of course, this has shaped who I am today and I am not ashamed to say that I’m unequivocally for equality – whether in regards to gender, sexuality, race, or disability – I work to improve equality and encourage others to be inclusive and support diverse individuals, in all of the organisations I am linked to.

 To this end, we sit on the Royal Society of Biology’s Diversity and Inclusion working group, we are the first biological learned society to sponsor the new All-Party Parliamentary Group on Diversity and Inclusion in STEM, and I am particularly proud of the fact that we are supporting the first ever #LGBTSTEMDAY.

 It is perhaps sad to reflect on the fact that we need to have days of recognition to raise awareness of the inequalities faced by certain groups of people, but if we can put a name to it, and show our support, perhaps we can help people to feel safe to be themselves.

 In fact, I am taking my partner, Caroline, along to our upcoming annual conference next week as a guest, and I will look forward to introducing her to friends, colleagues and members of the Society.
-But others are not so fortunate and we know that discrimination means that we are losing LGBT people from STEM disciplines or that LGBT people are avoiding STEM careers to avoid discrimination.
+But others are not so fortunate and we know that discrimination means that we are losing LGBT people from STEM disciplines or that LGBT people are swerving STEM careers to avoid discrimination.

-So I hope that you will spend a moment or two to reflect today, and think about what it must be like for those that need to conceal a part of themselves on a daily basis.
+So, I hope you’ll spend a moment or two to reflect today, and think about what it must be like for those that need to conceal a part of themselves on a daily basis.